sailboats, the Cal 29

 To flush the Marine Toilet, swing the valve OUTBOARD to OPEN and pump.
 To dry bowl, swing the valve INBOARD to CLOSE and pump.
 An instruction sheet is enclosed but additional information and replacement parts can be abtained from the manufacturer,

-lf you have supplied the thru-hulls with optional Sea Cocks, they may be kept open while sailing with no ill effects essuming the head's internal "jocker" valve is not held open by refuse.
-The 1/2" gate valve for the water Intake is located aft under the foward Dinette Seat, while the 1-1/4" gate valve for Discharge is located just aft of the bowl.
+lf you have supplied the thru-hulls with optional Sea Cocks, they may be kept open while sailing with no ill effects assuming the head's internal "joker" valve is not held open by refuse.
+The 1/2" gate valve for the water Intake is located aft under the forward Dinette Seat, while the 1-1/4" gate valve for Discharge is located just aft of the bowl.

 Thanks again to David Dobbs and his Cal 29 for this webpage.
 We are always glad to hear and view Cal owners that enjoy their old Cals.
 Send me some photos and copies of your Cal's specs and I'll put you on the web.
 Dan Dalrymple, editor, Old Cal Yacht homepage.